Juenjie/CRBMG/README.md

 CRBMG solves the (to be filled later).

 ## EMsolver Module
-EMsolver (JefiGPU) implements the Jefimenko's equations on GPUs.
+EMsolver implements the Jefimenko's equations on GPUs.
 If you use our code to perform calculations, please cite via

 (to be filled later)